Statement on Corporate Governance Pursuant to Sections 289f and 315d German Commercial Code (HGB)

 • No more than two former members of the Executive Board shall be members of the Supervisory Board.

 • At least two members of the Supervisory Board should have expertise on the sustainability issues relevant to the Company.
-In particular, this involves the environmental, social and responsible corporate governance issues of a listed company with an international focus.
+In particular, this involves the environmental, social and responsible corporate governance issues of a listed company with an in-ternational focus.

 • A regular limit of 15 years (i.e. three full terms of office) applies to members of the Supervisory Board.
 The Company may deviate from the regular maximum limit with the approval of the Supervisory Board if it is in the Company’s interest, in particular if it serves to meet other composition criteria.

-The Supervisory Board believes a number of at least two independent Supervisory Board members is adequate.
-As of December 31, 2022, the Supervisory Board considered all three of its members to be independent from the Company and the Executive Board.
+As of December 31, 2024, the Supervisory Board considered all three of its members to be independent from the Company and the Executive Board.
 Supervisory Board member Dr. Klaus Fuchs does have a business relationship with the Company.
 Nevertheless, Dr. Fuchs is regarded as independent.
-Contrary to Code recommendation C.7, the Supervisory Board does not believe that business relationships are a suitable criterion for defining independence since, in the opinion of the Supervisory Board, no conclusion can be drawn from the existence of a business relationship with the Company as to the respective member’s independence and, moreover, there has been no indication to date that Dr. Klaus Fuchs lacks independence.
+Contrary to Code recommendation C.7, the Supervisory Board does not believe that business relationships with the Company are a suitable criterion for defining independence since, in the opinion of the Supervisory Board, no conclusion can be drawn from the existence of a business relationship with the Company as to the respective member’s independence and, moreover, there has been no indication to date that Dr. Klaus Fuchs lacks independence.
 Dr. Fuchs has also been a member of the Supervisory Board of Softing AG for more than 12 years since February 2023.
-However, in the opinion of the Supervisory Board, no conclusion can be drawn from the length of membership on the Supervisory Board as to the respective member’s independence, which is why the Supervisory Board considers to regard Dr. Fuchs as independent from this point of view as well.
+However, in the opinion of the Supervisory Board, no conclusion can be drawn from the length of membership on the Supervisory Board as to the respective member’s independence either, which is why the Supervisory Board considers to regard Dr. Fuchs as independent from this point of view as well.

 Based on the requirements for the Supervisory Board members’ profile of skills, the Supervisory Board’s self-assessment shows that in its current composition the Board covers the following skills requirements: